-- Any element transformed into a single thin lens element has the same name as the original. - If an element is sliced into more than one slice, the individual slices have the same basename as the original element plus a suffix ..1, ..2, etc. and a marker, with the name of the original element, is placed at the location of the center of the original element.
+- Any element transformed into a single thin lens element has the same name as the original. - If an element is sliced into more than one thin slices, the individual slices have the same basename as the original element plus a suffix ..1, ..2, etc. and a marker with the name of the original element is placed at the location of the center of the original element. - If an element is sliced into more than one thick slices, the individual slices have the same basename as the original element plus a suffix LEN the first one, a suffix LEX the last one, and a suffix LBO the ones in between.